microsoft/verona/src/langkit/sample/readme.md

 public/private
 object literals
 package schemes
+type assertions are accidentally allowed as types

 CallLHS
 - separate implementation
 - `fun f()` vs `fun ref f()`
 - if a `ref` function has no non-ref implementation, autogenerate one that calls the `ref` function and does `load` on the result

-## QuickCheck
+## Symbol Tables

 if symbol table lookup has multiple definitions and any of them isn't a flag::multidef node then error

-type assertions are accidentally allowed as types catch unexpected bindings as well or generate bindings from wf conditions
+catch unexpected bindings as well or generate bindings from wf conditions

-functions on types (functors, higher-kinded types) kind is functor arity

 ## Ellipsis

 `expr...` flattens the tuple produced by `expr`
 - only needed when putting `expr...` in another tuple `T...` is a tuple of unknown arity (0 or more) where every element is a `T`
-- bounding a type list bounds the elements, not the list itself
 - `T...` in a tuple flattens the type into the tuple
 - `T...` in a function type flattens the type into the function arguments